Yicheng-Lu-llll/flyte-dev-setup-guide/README.md

 export PATH="$GOROOT/bin:$PATH"

-# Step3.1: Under flyteidl folder, before building the Single binary, You should run:
+# Step3.1: In the flyteidl folder, before building the single binary, you should run:
 make lint
 make generate
 make test_unit

-# Step3.2: Under flyteadmin folder, before building the Single binary, You should run:
+# Step3.2: In the flyteadmin folder, before building the single binary, you should run:
 go mod edit -replace github.com/flyteorg/flytepropeller=/home/ubuntu/flytepropeller #replace with your own local path to flytepropeller go mod edit -replace github.com/flyteorg/flyteidl=/home/ubuntu/flyteidl #replace with your own local path to flyteidl go mod edit -replace github.com/flyteorg/flyteplugins=/home/ubuntu/flyteplugins # replace with your own local path to flyteplugins